Alexander Gogel: Kingdom of Holland (1806-1810)

 Like king Louis, Gogel had a difficult character.
 This led increasingly to personal conflicts.
 He resigned in 1809 because of a conflict with the king over a commission for further tax reform.

+French Empire (1810-1813)

 After the annexation of the Netherlands in 1810, Gogel took up the duties of finance minister again, but now as intendant des finances in the part of the imperial government that was devoted to the Dutch departments of the French Empire.
 He did this in the illusion that he might be able to shield his compatriots from the worst excesses of the imperial administration.
 Legion were his attempts to persuade the government in Paris that certain allowances had to be made for special Dutch circumstances.
 But, these proved mostly in vain.
-When the French lost their grip on the Netherlands in 1813, after the accession of William I of the Netherlands, Gogel fled to France.
+When the French lost their grip on the Netherlands in 1813, after the accession of William I of the Netherlands, Gogel fled to France without his family. to wait for the events to unfold.